josh-collinsworth/sveltekit-blog-starter/README.md

 That should get a dev server up and running (assuming you have npm and Node installed already).
 Any saved changes to components and styles should auto-refresh blazingly fast.

+Now all you need to do is:

+- Update the `src/lib/config.js` file
+- Drop your Markdown posts into `src/lib/posts`
+- Customize the styles in `lib/assets/scss`

+GLHF!
+Details below. 👇

 ## Customization

-Be sure to update `src/lib/config.js` to reflect your site's domain, preferences, etc. This is where the nav menu can be updated, as well as where details for the RSS feed will be pulled in.
+Be sure to update `src/lib/config.js` to reflect your site's domain, preferences, etc. This is also where the nav menu can be updated.

+**It's very important to update this file with the specific details of your site.** Info from this file is used in your RSS feed and SEO meta tags, so don't launch without updating it.

 ## Adding new posts

 Adding new posts is as simple as dropping a new `.md` file into `src/lib/posts`.
-It will automatically show up on the site, be added to the posts API, and any category pages.
+New posts will automatically show up on the site, be added to the posts API, and any category pages.

 A few demo Markdown posts are included, and highlight some of the features of this starter.
-These posts can be updated or removed, but it may be best to use one as a starting point, just for the frontmatter properties.
+These demo posts can be updated or removed, but it may be best to use one as a starting point, just for the frontmatter properties.

-If you want to use other frontmatter properties in the template (or just modify the layout), make changes in `src/routes/blog/[post].svelte`.
+If you want to use other frontmatter properties in the template (or just modify the layout), make changes in `src/routes/blog/[post]/+page.svelte`.

 **Note: posts should have a `date` frontmatter property.** This is how they're sorted by default.
 There are also other frontmatter properties used to enhance the site experience (like the `coverWidth` and `coverHeight`, which are used in the template to reserve space for the image, minimizing cumulative layout shift).